 2.7.4 The nature of the option assessment can vary from (in the simplest cases) qualitative description, or ticking a box to indicate that an option satisfies a particular constraint; or (in larger or more complex cases) measurement of impact in suitable non-monetary units, or the use of relative weights for each criterion and explicit scoring or ranking of each option.

 2.7.5 MCA techniques include, for example:

-- the weighted scoring method - this involves assigning numerical weights to each factor to reflect its comparative importance; scoring the performance of each option against each factor on a numerical scale; and calculating a 'weighted score' for each option.
-Detailed guidance on the use of this approach is given in The Weighting and Scoring Method.
+- the weighted scoring method: this involves assigning numerical weights to each factor to reflect its comparative importance; scoring the performance of each option against each factor on a numerical scale; and calculating a 'weighted score' for each option.
+Detailed guidance on the use of this approach is given in the weighted scoring method

 2.7.7 The available techniques should be considered carefully before choosing the method most appropriate to the case in hand.
 It is good practice to cover all non-monetary factors by either the impact statement method or the weighted scoring method.
 It is not helpful to cover some factors in a weighted scoring calculation and others in an impact statement.
 This can cause confusion and invalidate the rankings emerging from weighted scores.